The Open Source Maturity Model

 For each activity you can assign one of the following values (taken from the CMMI Model):

 This is the default.
-Leave this value as-is if you are not aware of how your organisation performs this activity.
+Leave this value as-is if you are not aware of how your organisation performs this activity, or you'd prefer not to give an answer.

 1. Initial